Gowtham-ms/Oops_Concept/README.md

 Tomorrow :
 1. DateTime
-2. Multiple class -> Concrete class, Static class, Partial class , Abstract class , Sealed class, Nested Class (it is not in use in realtime)
+2. Types of class -> Concrete class, Static class, Partial class , Abstract class , Sealed class, Nested Class (it is not in use in realtime)
 3. Interview Questions -> Ado.net , C#
 4. framework and why we are using it and types
 .Net Framework